F30 error — temperature sensor

 Step 1

-Disconnect power to the oven at the circuit breaker before touching any components.
-The F30 error code means the control board is detecting an open circuit in the oven temperature sensor loop, so the oven has no reliable way to regulate heat and has shut down as a safety measure.
-Cutting power at the breaker—not just the oven controls—ensures there is no live voltage at the sensor wiring when you start working.
+Start by disconnecting power to the oven at the circuit breaker.
+The F30 error code indicates an open circuit in the oven temperature sensor loop, causing the oven to shut down for safety.
+Make sure to cut power at the breaker—not just at the oven controls—to ensure no live voltage is at the sensor wiring while you work.

 Step 2

-Locate the temperature sensor on the rear wall inside the oven cavity; it is held by two Phillips screws and connects to the control wiring via a 2-pin harness plug.
-Set your multimeter to Rx1 and probe the two sensor terminals—a working sensor reads roughly 1,080–1,100 ohms at room temperature, so an infinite (OL) reading confirms the sensor element has failed open and is the cause of the F30 fault.
-Pro tip: pull the harness connector fully before testing the sensor alone, so you are reading only the sensor and not any parallel path through the harness.
+Next, locate the temperature sensor on the rear wall inside the oven cavity.
+It’s secured by two Phillips screws and connects via a 2-pin harness plug.
+Set your multimeter to Rx1 and check the two sensor terminals; a working sensor should read around 1,080–1,100 ohms at room temperature.
+An infinite (OL) reading means the sensor element has failed open, causing the F30 fault.
+Pro tip: make sure to pull the harness connector completely before testing the sensor alone to avoid reading any parallel path through the harness.

 Step 3

-Before reinstalling, feed the new sensor’s probe through the back wall hole first, then connect the 2-pin harness while there is still slack in the wiring—trying to seat the connector after the sensor is mounted is awkward and risks a poor connection.
-Seat the harness clip until it clicks, then drive both Phillips mounting screws snug but not over-torqued, as the sensor bracket is thin metal that can strip easily.
-A secure harness connection is critical: a loose pin here will recreate an open circuit and trigger F30 again immediately.
+Before you reinstall, feed the new sensor’s probe through the back wall hole first, then connect the 2-pin harness while there’s still slack in the wiring.
+It’s a lot easier than trying to seat the connector after mounting the sensor.
+Push the harness clip until it clicks into place, then secure both Phillips screws snugly but avoid over-torquing, as the sensor bracket is thin metal and can strip easily.
+A secure harness connection is vital; a loose pin here will cause the F30 error to pop up again immediately.

 Step 4

-Restore power at the breaker, then run a Bake cycle set to 350°F and watch the display through the full preheat—if the F30 code does not return, the repair is successful.
-Confirm actual oven temperature with a standalone oven thermometer placed in the center of the cavity; the reading should land within about 25°F of the set point once the oven has stabilized.
-A large temperature offset with no error code can indicate a second issue such as a weak bake element, so check this step carefully before closing out the repair.
+Restore power at the breaker, then run a Bake cycle set to 350°F. Watch the display through the full preheat; if the F30 code doesn’t return, you’ve successfully completed the repair.
+To double-check, use a standalone oven thermometer placed in the center of the cavity; the reading should be within about 25°F of the set point once the oven stabilizes.
+A large temperature offset without an error code may indicate a different issue, such as a weak bake element, so check this step thoroughly before finishing up.

 Step 5

-If F30 returns after fitting a confirmed-good new sensor, the fault lies in the wiring harness between the sensor and the control board rather than the sensor itself.
-Trace the full length of the harness, paying close attention to the point where it passes through the back wall hole, because the metal edge of that hole commonly chafes through the insulation over years of heat cycling.
-Replace any section of harness that shows bare copper, melted insulation, or a broken pin, and consider adding a small grommet or heat-resistant sleeve at the back wall penetration to prevent the problem from recurring.
+If the F30 error returns after replacing the sensor with a confirmed-good one, the problem likely lies in the wiring harness between the sensor and the control board.
+Inspect the entire length of the harness, paying close attention to where it passes through the back wall hole, as the metal edge often chafes through the insulation over years of heat cycling.
+Replace any section of harness that shows bare copper, melted insulation, or a broken pin, and consider installing a small grommet or heat-resistant sleeve at the back wall penetration to prevent a recurrence.

 Where to Buy Replacement Parts